Zhivkk/reservation/README.md

-It is API for organize reservations in the restaurant
+It is a microservica to organize reservations in the restaurant